Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 [Profile]

-He started out in the mountains with backcountry snowboarding, and decided to become a guide because he wanted to offer mountain trips that would convey the charm of the mountains and nature that he felt.
-He is a multi-talented mountain guide who conveys the charm of a wide range of mountains, from general traverses to variation routes, and from river climbing to backcountry riding, in line with the rhythm of nature.
+Started mountaineering with backcountry snowboarding, and decided to become a guide because he wanted to provide mountain trips that convey the charm of the mountains and nature that he himself experienced.
+A versatile mountain guide who conveys the wide range of mountain attractions, from general traverses to variation routes, from canyoning to backcountry riding, in harmony with the rhythm of nature.

 JMGA Mountain Guide Stage I